Areas sealed in Kolkata to beat COVID-19

 Kolkata, Apr 20: The number of coronavirus cases in Kolkata and its twin city Howrah have seen an increase.
 With the cases rising the police have started sealing roads and specific localities.

 Out of the 287 plus cases reported in West Bengal, Kolkata had the highest number, with 105 positive cases.
 While the state government and the local administration in Kolkata have stepped up measures to curb the spread of the pandemic, there have been complaints that the administration has not yet named containment zones.
-However the government says that it has taken complete containment measures.
+However, the government says that it has taken complete containment measures.

 Coronavirus: Full list of containment zones in Delhi